Pet Insurance in Spain for Dogs & Cats

 Microchipping and registration

-All dogs in Spain must be microchipped (under regional veterinary regulations) and registered with the autonomous community's pet registry (in Valencia, the RIVIA registry).
-The chip number is required on every pet insurance application — without it the policy will not be issued.
-From 2026 the new national pet registry under Ley 7/2023 will harmonise the regional systems but timing of implementation continues to be subject to the implementing Real Decreto.
+Every dog in Spain must be microchipped and registered with the regional pet registry (in Valencia, the RIVIA registry).
+We need the chip number on every pet insurance application.
+Without it, the policy cannot be issued.
+From 2026 a new national pet registry under Ley 7/2023 will join up the regional systems, though the exact start date still depends on the implementing Real Decreto.

 Pet Insurance Spain.
 Generali ON Mascotas

-Pet insurance Spain is becoming increasingly important for expats with dogs and cats on the Costa Blanca.
-Under Spain's Animal Welfare Law (Ley 7/2023), which came into force in September 2023, all dog owners in Spain are now required to hold civil liability insurance covering any damage their dog may cause to third parties.
+Pet insurance matters more than ever for expats with dogs and cats across Spain.
+Spain's Animal Welfare Law (Ley 7/2023) came into force in September 2023.
+It now requires every dog owner in Spain to hold civil liability insurance.
+That cover pays for any damage your dog causes to other people.

 Fines for non-compliance range from €500 to €10,000.
 Generali's dedicated pet insurance policy — Generali ON Mascotas — provides this mandatory cover alongside comprehensive veterinary protection.